Monitor game populations and habitats

 This standard is about monitoring game populations and habitats in a wildlife management area.
 It relates to the work activities that you undertake to monitor game and its habitat.

-This standard is aimed at those who work in game conservation on either a full- or part-time basis, and can be applied to any wildlife management area.
+This standard is for those who work in game conservation and can be applied to any wildlife management area.

 To meet this standard you will be able to:

-• monitor and make accurate assessments of game habitat, in support of game management.
+• monitor and make assessments of the ability of the game habitat to support game

 Performance criteria